FIWARE/tutorials.NGSI-v2/docs/crud-operations.md

   --url 'http://localhost:1026/v2/entities/urn:ngsi-ld:Product:001?type=Product'
 ```

-As you can see there is now a boolean `specialOffer` flag attached to the "Beer" **Product** entity.
+As you can see there is now a boolean `specialOffer` flag attached to the "Apples" **Product** entity.

 ### Batch Create New Data Entities or Attributes